gke/UAVXArm/wiki/UAVXFixedWing.md

 When calibrating it is best to orient the aircraft in approximately the pose for best glide which in most cases be slightly nose up.

 Arming is in the normal way but you will not have **stick** based **disarming available**.
 The reason is that in flight, unlike multicopters, you may well have zero throttle at times when gliding for example.
-It is therefore possible to accidentally disarm the aircraft accidentally.
-It will be necessary to power recycle the aircraft if you wish to disarm.
+It is therefore possible to disarm the aircraft accidentally.
+It will be necessary therefore to power recycle the aircraft if you wish to disarm.

 With **switch** based arming you can disarm on landing using the switch in the normal way.